pagkly/Zed/Investopedia4/How Glocalization Works.md

 Glocalization works for companies with [[decentralized authority]](https://www.investopedia.com/articles/forex/042015/why-governments-are-afraid-bitcoin.asp) structures, and for companies that exist and compete in multiple, different cultural contexts.
 The process can be expensive, and resource intensive, but it often pays off for companies that practice it, as it allows for greater access to a larger, more culturally varied target market.
 It also makes those countries more effective competitors in those markets.

-If globalization was charged with cultural homogenization, glocalization is something of an answer to it.
+If [[Globalization|globalization]] was charged with cultural homogenization, glocalization is something of an answer to it.
 Glocalization can be thought of as the opposite, or the inverse, of Americanization, too, which is the influence that American culture and business has on another country's culture.

 ## _Key Takeaways_

--   _Glocalization is a combination of the words "globalization" and "localization."
+-   _Glocalization is a combination of the words "[[Globalization|globalization]]" and "localization."
 The term is used to describe a product or service that is developed and distributed globally but is also adjusted to accommodate the user or consumer in a local market._
 -   _The process can be expensive and resource-intensive, but it often pays off for companies that practice it._
 -   _Often, glocalization campaigns involve culturally friendly media and ad campaigns to encourage the acceptance of foreign products among a local audience._